GENERAL SCHOOL OPERATIONS

 A student whose progress or conduct is unsatisfactory, or whose spirit, beliefs and/or attitude is out of harmony with the standards and principles of the school, or whose influence is found to be detrimental, may be dismissed at any time, although there may have been no specific violation of any regulations.

-A student who has been asked to withdraw from school or has been suspended or dismissed may not return to the school campus for any reason for a minimum of one year without specific authorization by the school Ad Council.
+A student who has been asked to withdraw from school or has been suspended or dismissed may not return to the school campus for any reason for a minimum of one year without specific authorization by the school Steering Committee.
 Any student who is expelled or asked to withdraw from school will not be eligible for re-admission until they have completed a minimum of nine successful weeks in another school.

 DRESS AND APPEARANCE/ GENERAL

 We do not believe that there is necessarily a question of right or wrong involved with some of the different styles of dress and personal appearance.
 We do believe, however, that when one is connected with an organization such as ours, he/she takes it upon himself, the responsibility of presenting an accurate picture of that organization to all who observe.
 We expect our students to dress in a modest, orderly fashion and to take Christian ideals as their guide in dress.

 Clothing should fit properly - no tight, baggy or oversized pants/skirts will be allowed.
 Clothing should cover all undergarments, for both boys and girls.

 Clothing should not have slogans or symbols that are offensive or suggestive of a lifestyle out of harmony with Christian principles.

 Appropriate attire will not include pajama style clothing or clothes that have frayed cuffs, holes, ripped, or have sewn-on patches.